citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 [Luma3DS](https://github.com/AuroraWright/Luma3DS)'s LayeredFS works by hooking the SDK code the games include to parse the RomFS, but [zhaowenlan1779](https://github.com/zhaowenlan1779) decided to take a harder and more robust approach.
 With help from 3dbrew documents, he wrote code to rebuild the RomFS metadata and assign fake data offsets to files.
 From the game's perspective, it would seem as if the RomFS has been completely rebuilt, but we are not actually doing that much work.

 (Picture of a game with fancy mods)
-(Or probably simply a Eevee with a Pikachu sprite) What a cute nice Eevee!

 ## Disk Shader Cache ([#4923](https://github.com/citra-emu/citra/pull/4923)) by [jroweboy](https://github.com/jroweboy)